muxtor-tech/atomq/README.md

 - **Lock-free**: Utilizes atomic operations to ensure synchronization without locks.
 - **Static and Dynamic Allocation**: Supports both static and dynamic memory allocation.
 - **Configurable Alignment**: Allows alignment of queue items for optimal performance.
-- **Power of 2 Optimization**: Optimized for queue sizes that are powers of 2. **NOTE** This optimization is provided by the modern compliers (tested for GCC 5.1, clang 10) that recognize at O1 optimization level that modulo 2^x can be implemented as bitwise AND by (2^x - 1) for unsigned int type.
+- **Power of 2 Optimization**: Optimized for queue sizes that are powers of 2.
+This optimization is provided by the modern compliers (checked for GCC 5.1, clang 10) that recognize already at -O1 optimization level that modulo 2^x can be implemented as bitwise AND by (2^x - 1) for unsigned int type.
 - **Busy-wait Synchronization**: Suitable for real-time systems where busy-wait is acceptable.
 - **Interrupt Safe**: Can be used within interrupt service routines (ISRs) due to its lock-free nature.